bryanhiestand/xkcd_checker/README.md

 ### Limitations ###
 * Emails only the latest comic.
 Will not catch multiple missed comics since last run. (e.g. if last is 1630 and current is 1632, will skip 1631)
-* Will break when xkcd hits 16,300 comics
 * Only accepts one recipient
 * Must have file write access in script's directory
 * Only supports sendgrid and smtp at this time